3.67

 Which emissions do the national budgets cover here?

-The national budgets refer to all anthropogenic CO2 emissions (use of fossil fuels incl.
-ISA, cement production and land-use).
+The national CO2 budgets cover all anthropogenic CO2 emissions (use of fossil fuels including ISA, cement production and land use).

 Extended Smooth Pathway Model (ESPM)